QRAM: A Survey and Critique: Classical RAM

 Above the block level, to achieve minimum energy consumption we would expect each die to only activate the necessary planes, and each chip to only activate the necessary dies.
 Instead, the exact opposite happens: flash SSDs will group blocks and pages on different chips and planes into \emph{superblocks} and \emph{superpages}, which are accessed simultaneously.
 The purpose is so ``the SSD can fully exploit the internal parallelism offered by multiple planes/chips, which in turn maximizes write throughput''~\cite{IEEE:CGHLM17}.
 Here again we see the ``repurpose memory into processors'' maxim: SSD designers expect that any application needing access to the SSD will have enough processors to reap more benefit from fast parallel access than from a more energy-efficient design.

-\textbf{Active memory.} Any volatile classical memory, such as DRAM, is analogous to active gate QRAM, in that the total energy cost for $N$ bits is at least proportional to $N$.
+\textbf{Active memory.} Any volatile classical memory, such as DRAM, is analogous to active hardware-QRAM, in that the total energy cost for $N$ bits is at least proportional to $N$.
 In fact, it's even worse: volatile memory requires $\Omega(N)$ energy \emph{per clock cycle}.

 Despite this, DRAM sees widespread use.
 For consumer-level computers, RAM is often not the highest energy component, consuming less than any other component in an idle smartphone~\cite{USENIX:CarGer} and similarly for laptops.
 Though the asymptotic cost might increase with memory size, at practical sizes this is irrelevant.
 This cost might matter for large-scale applications; however, as in \Cref{sec:area-time}, in practice other components are also scaled up for these applications, so the energy draw of the RAM is not the main cost.
 Again, the area-time model captures this: total power draw increases with both the amount of volatile memory and the number of processors, so efficient machines will scale both proportionally.